Barefoot Jerry: Career

 The lineup of Moss, Hicks, Doran, Edwards, Skipper and Newell were recorded in a live performance in 1973, released in 2007 as Barefoot Jerry Live.
 Moss was the last original member of the band.
 Retaining Hicks and Edwards, they added Terry Dearmore (vocals, guitar, bass), Jim Colvard (guitar, bass) and Warren Hartman (keyboards).
 In 1975 they recorded You Can't Get Off With Your Shoes On.
-Colvard took his own life in 1976.

 With the departure of Hartman, Barry Chance (guitar) and Steve Davis (keyboards, guitar, vocals) joined the band for Keys to the Country in 1976.
 Davis and Dearmore departed, and Charlie McCoy (keyboards, harmonica, flutes, Jew's harp) and Mike McBride (bass, guitar, percussion, mandolin) joined for Barefootin in 1977.
 The band split up in that year.

 Wayne Moss appears as "Barefoot Jerry" along with Charlie Daniels, Guy Clark and David Allan Coe in the 1981 music documentary Heartworn Highways.

-Barefoot Jerry were mentioned in Charlie Daniels's song "The South is Gonna Do It Again."
+Barefoot Jerry were mentioned in Charlie Daniels's song "The South's Gonna Do It Again."